tducret/revolut-python/README.md

                               separator
   -t, --from_date [%Y-%m-%d]  transactions lookback date in YYYY-MM-DD format
                               (ex: "2019-10-26").
 Default 30 days back
-  --help                      Show this message and exit.
+  -r, --reverse               reverse the order of the transactions displayed --help                      Show this message and exit.
 ```